rycelewis-stack/autorythm-landing-page/README.md

 - Add your logo image if needed
 - Connect the contact form to your backend/email service

-## Backend API
+## Backend API (Vercel)

-The contact form now posts to a lightweight Node.js backend that stores submissions in `data/submissions.json` and emails you the details.
+The contact form now targets a serverless function at `/api/contact`, so the entire project can live in a single Vercel deployment.

-1. Duplicate `.env.example` to `.env` and fill in your SMTP credentials plus the email address that should receive notifications.
+1. Duplicate `.env.example` to `.env` locally (or add the same values in the Vercel dashboard).
+You only need SMTP-related variables now.
-2. Install dependencies (already included in `package-lock.json`) with `npm install`.
+2. Install dependencies with `npm install`.
-3. Start the API locally with `npm run dev` (auto-restarts) or `npm start`.
+3. For local testing, install the [Vercel CLI](https://vercel.com/docs/cli) and run `vercel dev` to spin up both the static site and the `/api/contact` function.
-4. Keep `server.js` running while you test the form.
-By default, the form sends data to `http://localhost:4000/api/contact`.
-Update the `data-endpoint` attribute on the form if your backend lives elsewhere (e.g., deployed on Render or Railway).
+4. Deploy with `vercel --prod` (or connect the repo in the dashboard).
+The live form will POST to `https://your-domain.vercel.app/api/contact`.

-Every submission is appended to `data/submissions.json`, so you retain a history even if email delivery ever fails.
+Submissions are emailed via the SMTP settings you provide.
+If you need persistent storage, plug the function into an external database or service.

 ## Browser Support